 One of the Poncles and Grandfather of Issun as well as the sixth Celestial Envoy, the companion of Shiranui 100 years ago just like Issun is now to Ammy, he disowned Issun after some disputes until Issun actually chooses to become a Celestial Envoy.

-Dangerously Genre Savvy: Double Subverted.
-He attacked Amaterasuin the middle of her victory howl, but then, he doesn't stop her from getting her power back from prayers, he decides he's just gonna block every one of her Celestial Brush techniques in the next battle, though.
+Dangerously Genre Savvy: Zigzagged.
+He steals Ammy's powers at the outset of the fight, but she eventually gets them back.
+He then attacked Amaterasuin the middle of her victory howl, but then, he doesn't stop her from getting her power back from prayers, he decides he's just gonna block every one of her Celestial Brush techniques in the next battle, though.

 Cowardly Lion: Like Susano, he tends to start shaking and sweating profusely whenever someone talks about danger and monsters.
 When push comes to shove, however, he'll join Chibi in kicking demonic butt.